cvut/qtrvsim/README.md

 brew install qt libelf
 ```

-Then build as in general compilation (above).
+Now build the project the same way as in general compilation (above).

 ### Download Binary Packages